 What you need to know before you enrol

 The class is situated on the second floor of the Nancy Seear Building.
 There is partial disabled access via a stair lift.
-Please contact ALS on: 0207 450 1972 or Art & Design Admin on: 0207 450 1934 before enrolling if you have any mobility support needs.
+Please contact ALS on: 0207 450 1972 before enrolling if you have any mobility support needs.
+By enrolling on this course, students agree to adhere to the student code of conduct and health & safety guidance as posted or as directed by a member of staff.
+As a Morley College student, you will have access to Microsoft Office platforms, including a dedicated Morley College email.
+You will need to use your Morley email address for certain college activities.

 What you need

 Pen and notebook to make notes, folder for handouts.
-Basic materials will be provided, but you may want to explore others when working on your own projects.
+Basic materials will be provided, but you may want to explore others if working on your own project.
+This could include sustainably foraged or recycled materials.